3 Big Questions After The Iowa Results Meltdown

 All that holds democracies together is the trust in elections.
 If that's lost, good luck keeping the Republic.

-Another lesson for November's general election — Americans have to realize that vote counting takes a while.
+Another lesson for November's general election — Americans have to realize that vote counting takes awhile.
 News networks do a great job modeling and projecting elections.
-But those aren't final votes, and when a result is close, it's going to take a while.
+But those aren't final votes, and when a result is close, it's going to take awhile.

 Remember those California congressional districts in 2018.
 Remember that Hillary Clinton's popular vote lead ballooned into the millions after midnight and the election of President Trump in 2016.